 Companies can create digital twins of their own properties or provide other real estate businesses with such services.

 Digital twins are virtual representations of physical assets.
 Once you have created a digital twin, you can use it to take your clients on virtual tours.
-This will give them the clearest picture of the property they are interested in and help them decide whether they want to buy it.
+Virtual real estate will give them the clearest picture of the property they are interested in and help them decide whether they want to buy it.

 Other ways of going digital include placing your property in the metaverse or creating your own metaverse platform.